Racism in America: Now That We Can No Longer Ignore It, What Should We Do?

 • How has their wealth been handed down through generations

-This would be a great way for us to finally appreciate the roots systemic injustice today and figure out what is owed.
+This would be a great way for us to finally appreciate the roots of systemic injustice today and figure out what is owed.

 By following the money.